-A new programme which is accredited by NCHE, in concurrence with the NQA, may be offered by the institution, subject to NCHE's conditions regarding institutional review arrangements.27 New programmes should also comply with the requirements of other statutory bodies, where applicable, before they can be offered.
+A new programme which is accredited by the NCHE, in concurrence with the NQA, may be offered by the institution, subject to the NCHE's conditions regarding institutional review arrangements.29 New programmes have to also comply with the requirements of other statutory bodies, where applicable, before they can be offered.
 A new programme which is not accredited, may not be offered by the institution.
-Accreditation of a new programme is valid for a maximum period of 6 years, after which the programme becomes eligible for re-accreditation.
+Accreditation of a new programme is valid for a maximum of 6 years, after which the programme becomes eligible for reaccreditation.